primait/csv_schema/README.md

 ...  | ...        | ...        | ...                           | ...    | ...             | ...           |

-Is possible to create an Ecto.Schema-like repository using `Csv.Schema` macro:
+It is possible to create an Ecto.Schema-like repository using `Csv.Schema` macro:

 ```elixir
 defmodule Person do